doughertym/doughertym.github.io/docs/_pages/Mike-Dougherty-Resume.md

 _May 2019 - Present_

 * As a member of the team working on Shelterluv’s Drupal 7 based application, Mike helped modernize, detangle and apply the Strangler Pattern to prepare them for rapid development and deployment as they target a Macroservice Architecture for the future of the application.
-* As a member of the team working to help Capital One Financial (COF) modernize their Java and Scala microservices to reduce code complexity and duplication and migrating to new CI/CD pipelines and code analysis tools and requirements.
+* As a member of the team working to help Capital One Financial (COF) modernize their Java and Scala microservices to reduce code complexity and duplication and migrate to new CI/CD pipelines and code analysis tools and requirements.

 **Senior Consultant / Architect**
 _[Three Dev, LLC](http://threedev.io), San Diego, CA_